kwatsen/xiax/README.md

 eXtract or Insert artwork And sourcecode to/from Xml

 positional arguments:
-  source         source XML document from which to extract from or to insert
+  source         source XML document to extract from or insert into. destination    destination file or directory.
-                 into.
-  destination    destination file or directory.
 If unspecified, then the
                  current working directory is assumed.